enhancedocs/docs/docs/integrations/slack.md

 }
 ```

 2. Provide the `SLACK_BOT_TOKEN` and `SLACK_SIGNING_SECRET` as environment variables in the `docker run` command.
-To do this, you need to create a Slack bot, subscribe to the `app_mention` event, and enable the required scopes/permissions.
+To do this, you need to create a bot for slack, subscribe to the `app_mention` event, and enable the required scopes/permissions.

-## Creating a Slack Bot
+## Creating a Bot for Slack

 1. Go to the [Slack API portal](https://api.slack.com/apps) and sign in with your Slack account.
 2. Click on the "Create New App" button.